Accessible Voting

 - ELECTION DAY: Nov.
 5, 6:30am – 7:30pm.
 Vote at your precinct’s designated polling place.
 Find your polling place and review your personal ballot at myncvote.com.

 - VOTE BY MAIL: This is more complicated than in 2020.
 You will need two witnesses or a notary when you vote.
+You also have to include a copy of your id or complete the exception form.
 Follow the directions very carefully.
 Act early and allow for slow mail.
 See ncvoter.org/absentee-ballots.

 4 Tips for Voting

 - Bring an acceptable photo ID like a N.C. driver’s license; it’s okay if the address is out of date.
-Many student IDs are good.
 If you don’t have an acceptable ID, you can still vote; ask the poll worker for an ID EXCEPTION FORM.

 - Take a list of your candidate choices on paper or on your phone to help you remember.
 Don’t take photos in the poll; that’s prohibited.

-- If you have a disability, you can get help to vote from anyone you choose, except your employer or union agent; or vote curbside in a car.
+- If you have a disability, you can get help to vote from anyone you choose, except your employer or union agent.
+If you are unable to enter the voting place without physical assistance due to age or disability you can vote curbside in a car.

 Accessible voting equipment